-Terminology: See Rule 1.00 for definitions of "adjudicatory official," "adjudicatory proceeding," "affiliated," "confirmed in writing," "informed consent," "knows," "law firm," "person," "personally represents," "reasonably should know," "represents," "substantially," and "written."
+Terminology: See Rule 1.00 for the definitions of "adjudicatory official," "adjudicatory proceeding," "affiliated," "confirmed in writing," "informed consent," "knows," "law firm," "person," "personally prohibited," "personally represents," "reasonably should know," "represents," "substantially," "writing," and "written."

 Rule 1.11.
-Special Conflicts of Interest: Adjudicatory Officials, or Third-Party Neutrals, and Court Lawyers-Clerk
+Special Conflicts of Interest: Adjudicatory Officials, Third-Party Neutrals, and Court Lawyers

-- (a) A lawyer shall not personally represent anyone in connection with a matter in which the lawyer has passed upon the merits or otherwise participated personally and substantially as an adjudicatory official or a court lawyer clerk to an adjudicatory official, or as a third-party neutral in a nonbinding proceeding, unless all parties to the proceeding provide informed consent after disclosure, confirmed in writing. - (b) A lawyer who is an adjudicatory official shall not negotiate for employment with any person who is involved as a party or as attorney lawyer for a party in a pending matter in which that official the lawyer is participating personally and substantially as an adjudicatory official, or as a third-party neutral in a nonbinding proceeding.
-A lawyer serving as a court lawyer clerk to an adjudicatory official may negotiate for employment with a party or attorney lawyer involved in a pending matter in which the clerk court lawyer is participating personally and substantially, but only after the clerk court lawyer has notified the adjudicatory official. - (c) If paragraph (a) is applicable to a lawyer, no other lawyer in a firm with which that lawyer is associated may knowingly undertake or continue representation a lawyer is prohibited from representation by (a), an affiliated lawyer who knows of the prohibition shall not represent a client in the matter unless: - (1) the prohibited lawyer who is subject to paragraph (a) is timely screened from any participation in the matter in accordance with Rule 1.10(h) and is apportioned no part of the fee therefrom; and - (2) written notice is promptly given to the other parties to the proceeding parties and any appropriate tribunal disclosing the affiliation of the prohibited lawyer and the screening measures adopted to ensure compliance with this Rule. - (d) For purposes of this Rule, "court lawyer" includes law clerks, briefing attorneys, and staff attorneys, whether or not assigned to a particular adjudicatory official, as well as persons who were not yet licensed as lawyers at the time they began providing services to a tribunal.
+- (a) A lawyer shall not personally represent a person in connection with a matter in which the lawyer participated personally and substantially as an adjudicatory official or a court lawyer to an adjudicatory official, or as a third-party neutral in a nonbinding proceeding, unless all parties to the proceeding provide informed consent, confirmed in writing. - (b) A lawyer shall not negotiate for employment with any person who is involved as a party or as lawyer for a party in a pending matter in which the lawyer is participating personally and substantially as an adjudicatory official, or as a third-party neutral in a nonbinding proceeding.
+A lawyer serving as a court lawyer to an adjudicatory official may negotiate for employment with a party or lawyer involved in a pending matter in which the court lawyer is participating personally and substantially, but only after the court lawyer has notified the adjudicatory official. - (c) When a lawyer is personally prohibited by (a) from representing a person in a matter, no lawyer who is affiliated with the personally prohibited lawyer, and who knows or reasonably should know of the prohibition, shall represent that person in that matter unless: - (1) the personally prohibited lawyer is timely screened from any participation in the matter in accordance with Rule 1.10(h) and is apportioned no part of the fee therefrom; and - (2) written notice is promptly given to the parties and any appropriate tribunal disclosing the affiliation of the personally prohibited lawyer and the screening measures adopted to ensure compliance with this Rule. - (d) For purposes of this Rule, "court lawyer" includes law clerks, briefing attorneys, and staff attorneys, whether or not assigned to a particular adjudicatory official, as well as persons who were not yet licensed as lawyers at the time they began providing services to a tribunal.

-Terminology: See Rule 1.00 for definitions of "adjudicatory official," "affiliated," "confirmed in writing," "informed consent," "knows," "person," "personally represents," "represents," "substantially," "tribunal," and "written."
+Terminology: See Rule 1.00 for the definitions of "adjudicatory official," "affiliated," "confirmed in writing," "informed consent," "knows," "person," "personally prohibited," "personally represents," "reasonably should know," "represents," "substantially," "tribunal," "writing," and "written."